binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### Statistics Graphing {#web-applications-countermeasures-lack-of-visibility-insufficient-Monitoring-statistics-graphing}

-Continuing on with the [Statistics Graphing](#vps-countermeasures-lack-of-visibility-statistics-graphing) section in the VPS chapter, we look at adding [statsd](https://github.com/etsy/statsd/) as the application instrumentation to our existing collectd -> graphite set-up.
+In the [Statistics Graphing](#vps-countermeasures-lack-of-visibility-statistics-graphing) section in the VPS chapter, we look at adding [statsd](https://github.com/etsy/statsd/) as the application instrumentation to our existing collectd -> graphite setup.

-Just as collectd can collect and send data to graphite directly if the collectd agent and server are on the same machine, or indirectly via a collectd server on another machine to provide continual system visibility, statsd can play a similar role as collectd agent/server but for our applications.
+Just as collectd can collect and send data to graphite directly, if the collectd agent and server are on the same machine, or indirectly via a collectd server on another machine to provide continual system visibility, statsd can play a role similar to collectd agent/server, but for our applications.

 Statsd is a lightweight NodeJS daemon that collects and stores the statistics sent to it for a configurable amount of time (10 seconds by default).
 It does this by listening for UDP packets containing the statistics.
 Statsd then aggregates the statistics and flushes a single value for each statistic to its [`backends`](https://github.com/etsy/statsd/blob/8d5363cb109cc6363661a1d5813e0b96787c4411/exampleConfig.js#L125) (graphite in our case) using a TCP connection.
 The [`flushInterval`](https://github.com/etsy/statsd/blob/8d5363cb109cc6363661a1d5813e0b96787c4411/exampleConfig.js#L50) needs to be the same as the `retentions` interval in the Carbon [`/etc/carbon/storage-schemas.conf`](https://graphite.readthedocs.io/en/latest/config-carbon.html#storage-schemas-conf) file.
-This is how statsd [gets around](https://www.digitalocean.com/community/tutorials/how-to-configure-statsd-to-collect-arbitrary-stats-for-graphite-on-ubuntu-14-04#anatomy-of-statsd-data-metrics) the Carbon limitation of only accepting a single value per interval.
+This is how statsd [gets around](https://www.digitalocean.com/community/tutorials/how-to-configure-statsd-to-collect-arbitrary-stats-for-graphite-on-ubuntu-14-04#anatomy-of-statsd-data-metrics) the Carbon limitation by only accepting a single value per interval.
 The protocol that statsd expects to receive looks like the following, expecting a type in the third position instead of the timestamp that [Carbon expects](#vps-countermeasures-lack-of-visibility-statistics-graphing-assembling-the-components-after):

 {title="statsd receiving protocol (syntax)", linenos=off}
     <metric-name>:<actual-value>|<type>